jnovembre/BSD-QBio/docs/index.md

 the [University of Chicago](https://www.uchicago.edu) will participate.

-On this page, you find the instructions on how to **prepare your laptop** so that it's ready for the boot camp.
+On this page, you find the instructions on how to **set up access to UChicago computing resources** and **prepare your laptop** so that it's ready for the boot camp.

 You should also **take a look at the data and the code** we will explore in the workshops and tutorials.